EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 ### pathways-and-systems

 The `pathways-and-systems` directory contains five subdirectories of results, one for each pathway/system annotation tool used by the pipeline.
-The results range from KEGG pathways, to Biosynthetic Gene Clusters (BGCs) detected by `antiSMASH` and `SanntiS`.
+The results range from KEGG pathways, to Biosynthetic Gene Clusters (BGCs) detected by [antiSMASH](https://github.com/antismash/antismash) and [SanntiS](https://github.com/Finn-Lab/SanntiS).
 Just like the functional annotations, most of these annotations are on a per-protein basis.

 ```bash
 ├── qc